imaduddin27/imaduddin27/README.md

 # About Me:
-## About Me<br><br>AI engineer focused on developing practical machine learning and LLM-based applications.  <br>I work on turning data into reliable systems, from modeling to usable implementations.<br><br>Currently working on: LLM applications and RAG pipelines  <br>Learning: evaluation and deployment of production ML systems<br>Ask me about transformers, time-series forecasting, LangChain.<br>Open to collaboration on applied AI projects
+AI engineer focused on developing practical machine learning and LLM-based applications.  <br>I work on turning data into reliable systems, from modeling to usable implementations.<br><br>Currently working on: LLM applications and RAG pipelines  <br>Learning: evaluation and deployment of production ML systems<br>Ask me about transformers, time-series forecasting, LangChain.<br>Open to collaboration on applied AI projects

 ## 🌐 Socials: